EvansWinner/ajsim/README.md

-# ajsm.lisp --- Advanced Job Scheduler Model
+# ajsm.lisp --- IBM i Advanced Job Scheduler Simulator

 [Note: It's a simulator, not a model.
 A simulation IMPLEMENTS a model.
  So, I changed the name of the repository, but haven't changed the file